Finding Books and Articles on International and Foreign Law

 The following dictionaries and encyclopedias provide definitions of legal terms and can include citations to books and articles about the terms.

-- 3rd Floor Reference and Reserve, JX1226 F832 2003
+- 3rd Floor Reference and Core Collection Dictionaries, JX1226 F832 2003

 There are many excellent research guides on foreign and international law that can lead researchers to relevant books and articles.
 Some are general guides to foreign and international legal research, and others are on specific subjects, such as international environmental law or international criminal law.